 #3 – Jean-Pierre Rampal

 Associated Acts: Paris Opera, Ensemble Baroque de Paris

 Jean-Pierre Rampal was a French flute player known for returning the flute to its popularity as a solo classical instrument for the first time since the 18th century.
 He was the son of a flute teacher, but his parents initially wanted him to become a doctor and sent him to medical school.

 He began studying the flute at the Paris Conservatory and won its competition.
 He started his career after the war in the Vichy Opera and became the first flute in the Paris Opera.
 Not only did Rampal found the French Wind Quintet, but he also edited Baroque music and taught.

-Trivia Facts: He published an autobiography titled Music, My Love, in 1989.
-Top musicians Andre Jolviet and Francis Poulenc also composed musical works for him.
+Trivia: He published an autobiography titled Music, My Love, in 1989.
+Top musicians Andre Jolivet and Francis Poulenc also composed musical works for him.
 Sheryl Cohen created the Rampal School to study his methods and influences.

-He was originally rejected by the Paris Conservatory, but after studying under Henry Atles for some time, he was accepted at fourteen years old.
+He was originally rejected by the Paris Conservatory, but after studying under Joseph-Henri Altes for some time, he was accepted at 14 years old.

-Trivia Facts: He founded the Barrere Ensemble in 1910 and expanded it into the Barrere Little Symphony in 1914.
-This made the flute more well-known as an important solo instrument.
+Trivia: He founded the Barrere Ensemble in 1910 and expanded it into the Barrere Little Symphony in 1914.
+This made the flute more well known as an important solo instrument.

-James Galway is an Irish flutist known for his ability to bridge together and blend classical, folk, and other musical traditions together.
-He is also known for his showmanship as he boots a golden flute and huge stage presence.
+James Galway is an Irish flutist known for his ability to bridge and blend classical, folk, and other musical traditions together.
+He is also known for his showmanship, stage presence, and a golden flute.